makersacademy/airport_challenge/README.md

 granted the user the option of searching for a plane on the ground via the predicate method '.in_airport?' at any time.

+I see the weather as a property of the airport, so didn't make the weather its own class.
 The weather is 'checked' (i.e. re-rolled) everytime a plane tries to land or take off via '.stormy'.

 You'll see in a few of the "stop landing when airport is full" tests that I've 'permitted_duplicates', overriding the '.in_airport?' method with a stub; is that bad form???